 - Promoting the Defence Growth Partnership: Working to support the DGP as it seeks to grow the UK’s global market share through increased exports, foster greater collaboration and innovation across the sector, and improve competitiveness through the whole value chain.

 - Strengthening the UK Defence Exports: Working across government to identify and resolve barriers to defence and security exports, promote a ‘Team UK’ approach to exports and ensure exportability is a key consideration in the defence procurement process.

 - Supporting SMEs: Promoting the interests of SMEs and working to ensure government commercial policies encourage SMEs to do business with the MOD.

 - Supporting the Security and Resilience Growth Partnership and the Joint Security and Resilience Centre: ADS is working to support the SRGP and JSaRC to align innovation, R&D and procurement and provide the government with access to technologies, processes, expertise, and services that help deliver national security objectives.

 - Strengthening UK Security Exports: To promote a whole of Government approach to security exports, particularly working with DIT DSO and the Home Office to ensure that government export policy supports the UK Security industry.

-- Leading the UK Security and Resilience Industry Suppliers Community: ADS is leading on bringing the wider security and resilience sector together under the alliance of RISC, providing a unified voice for the Security and Resilience industry in engagement with Government.
+- Leading the UK Security and Resilience Industry Suppliers Community: ADS has a leading in bringing the wider security and resilience sector together under the alliance of RISC, providing a unified voice for the Security and Resilience industry in engagement with Government.

 - Maximising the Security Sector’s Engagement with Government: Engaging with government on behalf of the security sector to help develop and implement policy, including on CONTEST and the National Cyber Security Strategy, the Security Export Strategy, and the Cyber Security Export Strategy.